tereschvlad/DapperSqlConstructor/README.md

 Application parse sql scripts for creating tables and models which related for those tables and build methods for SELECT, UPDATE and INSERT.

 # Rules for sending files.
-- Scripts for table should be clear without writed constrains in script of table without other rules for work with data like "CASCADE"
+- Scripts for table should be simple without writed constrains in script of table without other rules for work with data like "CASCADE", better have only table, columns and rules for foreign keys.
+-